sanvidhans/interview-docs/docker-k8s/docker.md

 - Docker Volumes are used to persist data outside of the container.
 They allow data to be shared between the host and containers or between multiple containers.
 Volumes are essential for maintaining stateful applications and for handling data that needs to persist across container restarts.

 ### 6. Explain Docker Networking.
-**Answer:**
 - Docker Networking allows containers to communicate with each other and with the outside world.
 Docker provides default networks, and users can create custom networks for better isolation.
 Networking features include bridge networks, host networks, overlay networks, and the ability to connect containers to multiple networks.

 ### 7. How does Docker handle security?
-**Answer:**
-- Docker implements several security features:
+Docker implements several security features:
 - **Namespaces:** Isolates processes, networks, and filesystems.
 - **Control Groups (cgroups):** Limits resource usage.
 - **Docker Content Trust:** Ensures the integrity and authenticity of images.
 - **AppArmor/SELinux:** Enforces mandatory access controls.
 - **Docker Bench Security:** A script to check for common security practices.

 ### 8. Explain the concept of Docker Swarm.
-**Answer:**
 - Docker Swarm is a native clustering and orchestration solution for Docker.
 It allows users to create and manage a swarm of Docker nodes, turning them into a single virtual Docker host.
 Swarm enables deploying and scaling services, load balancing, and ensuring high availability of applications.

 ### 9. How can you optimize Docker images for production?
-**Answer:**
-- Optimize Docker images for production by:
+Optimize Docker images for production by:
 - Using a minimal base image.
 - Minimizing the number of layers.
 - Cleaning up unnecessary files.
 - Utilizing multi-stage builds.
 - Avoiding the use of unnecessary tools in production images.
 - Setting up proper image caching.

 ### 10. Explain Docker Health Checks.
-**Answer:**
-- Docker Health Checks are used to determine the health of a running container.
+Docker Health Checks are used to determine the health of a running container.
 Health checks can be specified in a Dockerfile or in a Docker Compose file.
 They help ensure that the application inside the container is responsive and functioning as expected, allowing orchestration tools to make informed decisions about the health of containers.

 ### 11. What is the difference between Docker and virtualization?
-**Answer:**
-- **Docker:**
+**Docker:**
   - Uses containerization to encapsulate applications and their dependencies.
   - Shares the host OS kernel, making containers lightweight and faster to start.
   - Offers a consistent environment across different environments.

-- **Virtualization:**
+**Virtualization:**
   - Uses hypervisors to create virtual machines (VMs) with separate OS instances.
   - Requires more resources and has longer startup times compared to containers.
   - Provides full isolation between VMs.